 Surviving a Teenage Birthday Party

-by Chris on August 15, 2012
+August 15, 2012 by Chris

 I told you I’d be back with updates on the “my son just turned 13 and wanted 10 of his friends over for a sleepover” party.
 Because—as I was so gently told—13-year old boys don’t do theme parties anymore.
 When I asked him, “So what kind of cake do you want—Transformers, Spy Kids?”, I was hit with, “Mom…mooooommmmm.
 We don’t do themes anymore.
 That’s for little kids.”
 I cried a little.